 4 credit hours, 6 contact hours (3 hours lecture and 3 hours lab).
-Prerequisite: CMP-1601 (or concurrent enrollment in COM-1601) or permission of the instructor or the Academic Dean.
+Prerequisite: CMP-1601 (or concurrent enrollment in COM-1601).
 Course is graded A-E.

 Students pursue the study of digital logic elements such as logic gates, flip-flops, counters and shift registers.
 The study of math as used in digital circuits is covered in laboratory and lecture.